NatteeB/job-app-tracker/README.md

 The project UI is written with React + TypeScript + Vite.

-The server side is written with Python + FastAPI.
+The server side is written with Python + FastAPI or alternaively there is a Node.js version that uses Express and CORS packages.

 # Setup
 - Clone the project

-## Setup and run server
+## Setup and run Python server

 - Create python virtual environment using venv or conda (I'm using conda in this sample) and activate it.
 - Setup project dependencies using `pip install fastapi uvicorn`
 - Run `uvicorn server.main:app --reload --port 8000` to start server on http://localhost:8000/
+- Use `http://localhost:8000/data` to test the server.

+## Setup and run Node.js server (alternatively)

+- Run `cd server-nodejs`
+- Run `npm install` to setup dependencies
+- Run `node server.js` to start server on http://localhost:8000/
 - Use `http://localhost:8000/data` to test the server.

 ## Setup and run frontend